 Surgery and Combination Chemotherapy in Treating Children With Extracranial Germ Cell Tumors

-RATIONALE: Drugs used in chemotherapy use different ways to stop tumor cells from dividing so they stop growing or die.
+This phase III trial is studying surgery followed by combination chemotherapy to see how well it works in treating children with germ cell tumors that are not located in the head.
+Drugs used in chemotherapy use different ways to stop tumor cells from dividing so they stop growing or die.
 Combining more than one drug, and giving them after surgery, may kill any remaining tumor cells following surgery.
 It is not yet known whether combination chemotherapy is effective in decreasing the recurrence of childhood germ cell tumors.

-Childhood Germ Cell Tumor
+Childhood Extracranial Germ Cell Tumor

 Childhood Extragonadal Germ Cell Tumor

 Biological: bleomycin sulfate

 Masking: Open Label

 Primary Purpose: Treatment